camaraproject/IdentityAndConsentManagement/documentation/CAMARA-Security-Interoperability.md

 This document defines the following error handling for a missing "openid" value in scope.

 For OIDC please refer to [OIDC Authentication Error Response](https://openid.net/specs/openid-connect-core-1_0.html#AuthError).
-If "openid" is missing in the scope value but a claim that is [standardized in OIDC](https://openid.net/specs/openid-connect-core-1_0.html#Claims) is requested, then the Authorization Server returns an error `invalid_request`.
+If "openid" is missing in the scope value but a claim that is [standardized in OIDC](https://openid.net/specs/openid-connect-core-1_0.html#Claims) is requested, then the Authorization Server returns an `invalid_request` error code.

 For CIBA please refer to [CIBA Authentication Error Response](https://openid.net/specs/openid-client-initiated-backchannel-authentication-core-1_0.html#auth_error_response).
-If "openid" is missing in the scope value but a claim that is standardized in OIDC, then the Authorization Server returns an error `invalid_request` with an HTTP status code of 400 BAD_REQUEST.
+If "openid" is missing in the scope value but a claim that is standardized in OIDC, then the Authorization Server returns an HTTP 400 Bad request response with an `invalid_request` error code.

 Clients SHOULD follow the OIDC and CIBA standard and SHOULD include `openid` in the list of requested scopes.
 The [id token](https://openid.net/specs/openid-connect-core-1_0.html#IDToken) contains the `sub` field which is the identifier of the subject of the [OIDC authorization code](https://openid.net/specs/openid-connect-core-1_0.html#CodeFlowAuth) request respectively the [CIBA authentication request](https://openid.net/specs/openid-client-initiated-backchannel-authentication-core-1_0.html#auth_request).